MasochistME/MasochistME/README.md

 - `forever start -c 'yarn run prod-pop' build`

 The last command allows us to run the `serve` command which requires path while still providing `forever` with required flag `path`.

+When the repository is already served, it's enough to run the `yarn run build` command to update to new version.